Keyfactor/azurekeyvault-orchestrator/README.md

 # Azure Key Vault Orchestrator

-The Azure KeyVault Orchestrator allows for management of certificates within an Azure Key Vault.
-Inventory and Management functions are supported.
+This integration allows the orchestrator to act as a client with access to an instance of the Azure Key Vault; allowing you to manage your certificates stored in the Azure Keyvault via Keyfactor.

 #### Integration status: Production - Ready for use in production environments.